justine6/jutellane-docs/README.md

 ---

 # 📜 License
-MIT License (You may replace with proprietary license if needed.)
+MIT License ( replace with proprietary license if needed.)

 ---